by km ross

 It's the battle we've all seen before, and constantly struggle with: Not having enough time.
 As a person who strives to be productive to a degree (some argue I might be obsessed), I have come up with a few ways to hack time, and get more out of your day.

 In my experience, I constantly waste time trying to figure out what I will do next.
 I learned this stress was called "decision fatigue," and to avoid it I innately created routines that took the stress away from the daily tasks I had to do daily, and allowed me to focus on the important, revenue-generating tasks I needed to complete to reach my goals.
 One really good example of this, which for a long time I did not realize was also adopted by Mark Zuckerberg and Barack Obama: Pick a uniform for daily outfits.
 For me, it was designer jeans and a black V-Neck shirt.
-It became my signature look, and part of my personal brand that I still incorporate today.
+It became my signature look, and part of my personal brand.
+As my belief in professionalism decreased, I swapped the jeans for a more casual jogger, which I still incorporate today.
 Most importantly, I no longer stress over the days outfit, and my mind is still fresh once I get to the part of the day where I need to maximize my production.
 Honestly, I lead with this one because it was the biggest game-changer in my productivity, and if there's any one of these tips you decide to incorporate, I strongly suggest and recommend this one!

 To go along with establishing your uniform, I found that routines really helped me stay on track, maximize my time, and be productive.
 Overall, I think routines tend to get a bad rap, often requiring a boring list, and seeming repetitive and mundane.
 I thought this until I shifted my thinking in regards to tasks.
 I realized that routines were hard to incorporate because of an underlying expectation that the results would be immediate, and obvious.
 However, coming to terms with the fact that most of our goals are actually very big, and acknowledging that the moment of completion is the result of several completed tasks is a more realistic, less overwhelming, way to see things.
 I use the analogy of "moving mountains one grain at a time" to prepare myself for the long road most of my goals require.
 This helps me realize that everyday a "grain" is moved, something was accomplished.